Privacy Policy

 Information collected for operation improvement

-We may de-identify your general personal information and use it in aggregate form to conduct analysis on how our website and Services are being used to help us improve our service operation and user experience.
+We may de-identify your general personal information and use it in aggregate form to conduct analysis on how our services are being used to help us improve our service operation and user experience.
 “De-identified” information means information that has undergone a process of removing all personal identifiers that can reasonably identify you so that there is no reasonable likelihood of re-identification occurring.
 When we use this information for the purposes of business improvement, it is always in de-identified form.

 De-identified health information